astuder/ModemHAT/README.md

 The modem presents itself to the Raspberry Pi on UART4 and is controlled with the classic AT command set.
 It supports various standards (V.22bis, V.32bis, V.34, V.90, ...) at speeds of up to 56 kbps.

 The design is based on a [Skyworks ISOmodem](https://www.skyworksinc.com/en/Products/Modems-and-DAAs/Data-and-Voice-Modems) chipset, specifically [Si2457](https://www.skyworksinc.com/en/Products/Modems-and-DAAs/Data-and-Voice-Modems/Si2457) data modem and Si3018 line side driver.
-The implementation closely follows the circuits described in [AN93](https://www.skyworksinc.com/-/media/SkyWorks/SL/documents/public/application-notes/AN93.pdf).
+The implementation closely follows the circuits described in application note [AN93](https://www.skyworksinc.com/-/media/SkyWorks/SL/documents/public/application-notes/AN93.pdf).

 **NOTE: Whatever your jurisdiction, we're pretty positive that connecting this device to the public phone system IS NOT LEGAL!
 Don't blame us if you get into trouble.**

 ## Raspberry Pi Configuration

 The modem connects to the Raspberry Pi UART4 and requires RTS/CTS flow control.
 To enable UART4 with RTS/CTS, edit `/boot/config.txt` and add the following line:

 `dtoverlay=uart4,ctsrts`

 After rebooting the Raspberry Pi, the UART4 will be mapped to `ttyAMAx`, where `x` depends on the number of enabled UARTs.
 Typically, if only UART0 and UART4 are enabled, UART4 will be on `/dev/ttyAMA1`.

 The modem is configured for automatic baudrate detection, supporting any standard DTE rate up to 307.2 kps.